dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 });
 ```

-Here we fired two click events and check that the current item's list element does not contain an `active` class which is a determinator that the accordion is opened.
+Here we fire two click events and check that the current item's list element does not contain an `active` class which is a determinator that the accordion is opened.

 Now once we save the changes, our coverage should look like this: